mimik-ai/mimik-ai-developer-guide/readme.md

 ### Scenario 2: Setting Up and Running an Agent Collection that includes an Nvidia Agent Machine

-**NOTE:** This demonstration scenario will only be implemented after completing the first scenario, demonstrating how to use mimOE.ai to work with a single Agent Collection.
+**NOTE:** This demonstration scenario will only be implemented after completing the first scenario, which demonstrates how to use mimik ai to work with a single Agent Collection.

 ---

-In this scenario, you will add an Nvidia Orin Jetson Nano/AGX device to the mimik Service Mesh.
+In this scenario, you will add an Nvidia Orin Jetson Nano/AGX device to the edge Service Mesh.
 Then, you will configure that NVidia device to be an Agent Machine.
 After the Nvidia Orin Jetson Nano/AGX device is up and running, you create a new, distinctly named Agent Collection on the existing Coordinator Machine, including the Agent Machine made in the previous demonstration scenario and the newly created NVidia Agent Machine.

 After all the Service Machines are up and running and the Coordinator Machine has been configured with the new Agent Collection, you'll implement an instance of the User Console web server that listens on a distinct port.
 This latest User Console web server instance will be bound to the newly created Agent Collection with the previously created Agent Machine and the freshly created Nvidia Agent Machine.